yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 - Value range
 - Sortedness

-These propertires impact efficiency of encoding and scan methods.
+These properties impact efficiency of encoding and scan methods.
 The authors calculated the properties for some publicly available real world data sets.
 Some interesting observations are mentioned on the paper.